This page ©2021 Andrew Wylie all rights reserved

 I am seeking examples of the OC10, OC11 and OC12.
 I also wish to buy original data sheets for these devices.
 If you have any of these, please

 Mullard then developed a unique glass encapsulation, and in 1954 issued three new alloy-junction audio-frequency transistors, the OC70, OC71 and OC72.
 The image shows the OC71 glass case, painted black, with below it the OC72, a higher power type, achieved by slipping an aluminium can over the glass tube.
 The OC70 was a low-noise version of the OC71.

 Thanks to correspondence with an ex-Mullard employee from the Mitcham works, I now know that this story is entirely wrong.
 At the time, the behaviour of manufactured transistors varied considerably, so devices from one production line were sorted into either OC70, OC71, or OC75 using a Transistor Test Board to measure their performance.
 These transistors were dipped in a light blue silicon "Bouncing" putty before insertion into the glass capsule which was then filled with Alundum paste: an aluminium oxide and silicon oil mix that was lightproof and also conducted heat away from the transistor junctions.
-The devices were dipped in a light blue silicon "Bouncing" putty before putting them into the Alundum filled envelope, and scraping off the black 'dope' often reveals a blue tinged whitish interior.
+The exterior was painted with a black 'dope'.
+Scraping off the black dope therefore reveals a blue tinged whitish interior.
 However, the OCP71 capsules were filled instead with a clear silicon grease to allow light through.
 They were tested as phototransistors and those that were rejected were re-tested to see if they met the normal OC7x series parameters.
 Those that did were sent off to be painted with the black dope and be printed as OC7x devices before being packaged as normal.
 Therefore, if scraping the paint off an OC71 reveals a transparent interior, this is NOT an early example before Mullard switched the filler, but is in fact a rejected OCP71.
 Using it as a phototransistor is not a good idea!